sagg-24/Website-Landing-Page-/README.md

-# Website Landing Page
+# Landing-Page Website

-A modern and responsive landing page built with **React.js** and **CSS**, featuring sleek layouts, smooth navigation, and appealing design elements.
+A modern and responsive Landing page built with **React.js** and **CSS**, featuring sleek layouts, smooth navigation, and appealing design elements.

 ## Features
 - Responsive design for all devices